 Manee Yard Fah (2000) synopsis: Princess Areeya was kidnapped, and managing to escape her captors, made it to a small island where she met a solider who helped her with the bad guys.
 The princess and the solider fought with each other constantly as she was spoiled and used to getting her way, and he laughed at her when she said she was a princess.
 But still, somehow, for some reason, each night, they fell asleep in each other’s arms.
 After making it off the island, the Princess found she had to go undercover as the solider’s wife to keep safe.Source: mydramalist.com

 1. Manee Yard Fah (2000) Anne Thongprasom is wonderful here as the princess and Willie McIntosh is believable as the solider who must marry her.
 Manee Yard Fah has the same epic feel of TMPB because the princess has another life to get back to, and she must do her duty to her kingdom.
 There are valid reasons why they can’t be together, and the lakorn is full of intimate moments where they create their own love story.
 Watch below how they set up their story, based on a tale of a crane and a farmer.

-And because it is their story, they refer back to it again, see below.
+And because it is their story, they refer back to it again.
 There are kisses and a parting.
 TMPB is better overall in terms of plotting, better characters, some gorgeous scenery, while Manee Yard Fah had some unfunny comedy bits and problems with pacing in the middle, so it’s not perfect.
 But the love story, the love story is near perfection.
 You can watch it here or download it here.

 What are your drama matches?